 The Human Microbiome Project

 In the same way that scientists are busy cataloging DNA in the Human Genome Project, researchers are also cataloging the vast range of bacteria that live on or within the human body.
 Called the Human Microbiome Project (HMP), scientists have discovered that every person has a collection of whole ecosystems of microbes in every part of your body, including the gut and intestines.
 The diversity in these microbial ecosystems is what keeps us healthy, physically and psychologically.

 The good news is that an imbalance in the gut microbiota can be corrected.
 This was illustrated in a study at the University of Colorado Boulder where scientists gave stressed mice some of the same bacteria found in the guts of calm mice.
 The anxious mice immediately calmed down and experienced better moods and less anxiety.

 Bacteria Also Have a Time Schedule

 Another study has discovered that bacteria, like humans, have their own unique inner-clock or circadian rhythms.
-These are linked to our body’s multitude of other rhythms as we release hormones that affect our gut activity at different times of the day.
+These are linked to your body’s multitude of other rhythms as you release hormones that affect your gut activity at different times of the day.
 When your circadian rhythms are out of whack, the bacteria in your stomach and intestines also get off track.
 Your health affects your gut bacteria and their health affects your own well-being in an endless loop.
 Healthy gut bacteria and unhealthy bacteria release different signals with different timing.
-These biochemical signals, in turn, affect our brains, especially the way we process stress.
+These biochemical signals, in turn, affect your brain, especially the way you process stress.

 5 Things To Improve Gut Health

-Bottom line, keeping our gut well-stocked with healthy, diversified bacteria, can help our overall mental state, including providing relief from PTSD symptoms.
+The bottom line, keeping your gut well-stocked with healthy, diversified bacteria, can help your overall mental state, including providing relief from PTSD symptoms.
 Besides taking a molecular hydrogen supplement, you can dramatically improve your gut microbiome by doing these five things: